alexdlukens/alukens-site-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a bright electrical engineering undergraduate currently studying at Illinois Institute of Technology.
+I am a Fourth-year electrical engineering undergraduate currently studying at Illinois Institute of Technology.
 My personal interests include VLSI Design, Digital Logic, and Computer Architecture.
 I am also a student mentor at the Idea Shop Prototyping Lab, which helps students produce meaningful models and designs for use in professional projects for all majors.

 Check out my [resumé](media/resume.pdf)